neverstew/screenpy/README.md

 ```

-Tasks must have a `interactions` attribute that returns an iterable containing the interactions to perform.
+Tasks must have an `interactions` attribute that returns an iterable containing the interactions to perform.

 ### Questions
 Questions are the mechanism through which actors _examine_ their surroudings.
 The are subtely different from